 Here is a detailed breakdown:

 It is also worth mentioning that if you do not want to use a tax wrapper, perhaps because you’ve already used up your ISA allowance for the tax year, you can choose to invest in a general investment account (GIA).

 With the GIA, the first £6,000 profit you make on your investments is tax-free.
 Additionally, your first £1,000 in dividends is also tax-free.

-You can buy funds from banks, building societies, stockbrokers, fund supermarkets, robo advisors, trading apps and other financial institutions.
-The specific provider you choose will depend on your objectives, investing savviness and personal circumstances.
+You can buy funds from banks, building societies, stockbrokers, fund supermarkets, robo advisors, trading apps, and other financial institutions.
+The specific provider you choose will depend on your objectives, investment savviness, and personal circumstances.
 Scroll down to discover some of the best fund providers in the UK.

 Once you are ready to invest, you’ll have to pick a fund provider and choose funds from the selection offered by your provider.
 You should know your objectives and risk appetite and have a rough idea of the kinds of investments you want in your portfolio.
 It would help if you also plan to invest for at least five years and ensure that you are not heavily indebted or cash-strapped before you begin.

 Here’s how to choose funds:

 To learn how to build a diversified portfolio, read How to Invest in Your 20s and 30s.

 We’ve outlined some typical fund fees below.
 You can always find the full details of a fund’s charges in its Key Investor Information Document (KIID).

 Quick Tip: Fixed fees tend to work out cheaper for people investing high amounts, whereas percentage-based fees tend to be less expensive for those with little to invest.

 We’ve compiled a list of some of the best fund providers in the UK.
-These are websites, apps, trading platforms and investment providers that allow you to buy, sell and gift UK and overseas funds, stocks and other trading products.
+These are our top websites, apps, trading platforms, and investment providers for buying, selling, managing, or gifting UK and overseas funds, stocks, and other trading products.

 Capital at risk.
 Other charges apply.
 ISA rules apply.

-Compare some of the best investment fund providers in the UK:
+Here are the best fund providers in the UK: